ycen2111/ycen2111.github.io/source/_posts/2021-2022/EEE317-Principle-of-Communications.md

 ## FHSS

-frequency hopping spreads the data signal on one of a series of carriers occupy a really large bandwidth.it is required the bandwidth containing carrier frequency is much larger thn data bandwidth.
+frequency hopping spreads the data signal on one of a series of carriers occupy a really large bandwidth.it is required the bandwidth containing carrier frequency is much larger than data bandwidth. (more than one hoppings in a bandwidth)
 ![609.PNG](609.PNG)

 final signal will be modulated for two times and its final frequency can be drawed as